arpit-mittal-ds/Data-Architect/3 - Designing Data Systems/Lesson-4-Data-Warehouse/ReadMe.md

 The primary functions of dimensions are threefold: to provide filtering, grouping and labelling.

 These functions are often described as "slice and dice".
 A common data warehouse example involves sales as the measure, with customer and product as dimensions.
 In each sale a customer buys a product.
 The data can be sliced by removing all customers except for a group under study, and then diced by grouping by product.

+### Dimension Table Types
+In a typical business data system, common dimensions would be:

+Product

+Customer

+Location

+Date

+**Rapidly changing Attributes**

+The table size increases rapidly when data of certain columns are changing rapidly.
+This dimension can be refactored by separating the frequently changing attributes into a separate table.

+Example: Customer dimension

+Customer’s age

+Income

+Number of lifetime purchases

+Rating

+Account status

+Credit score.

+**Slowly changing**

+Don’t change frequently.
+The history of these changes can be kept at the same table.

+Example: Customer dimension

+Name

+Address

+Gender

+Date of birth

+**Junk**

+Contains unrelated attributes pulled out of the fact table.
+A junk dimension is a table with a combination of different and unrelated attributes to avoid a large number of foreign keys in the fact table.
+All of these types of values can be put into a single junk dimension and their key used a foreign key in the fact table.

+Example:

+is_qualified

+is_on_time

+**Inferred**

+**When Fact data comes before dimension data, process the fact data first by putting NA in the place of the key fields of dimension and then reprocess together with dimension data whenever it is available.**

+**Conformed**

+A date dimension, which has a year, quarter, month, week, day column, can be used for many fact tables.

+**Degenerate**

+This type of dimension has the primary key as the only attribute.
+Hence, instead of creating a dimension just with the primary key, moving this primary key to the Fact table eliminates this dimension table.

+Example

+Insurance claim and policy

+****Role-playing******

+A single physical dimension that can be referenced multiple times in a fact table.
+Every reference has its own relationship with the fact table.
+Each of these columns in a fact table, such as order date, shipping date, received date, can play a role with the Date dimension.

+Examples

+Date dimension has columns like a year, quarter, month, week, day, etc.,

+**Shrunken**

+This is an individual dimension, such as year, quarter, month, week, day, date.
+If you want the fact table to be optimized for summaries, shrunken dimensions can be used.

+Examples

+Month is a shrunken dimension of the week

+Quarter is a shrunken dimension of the month

+**Static**

+Not coming from data sources, rather created manually to represent any codes or extracted from external sources.

+Examples

+Country codes

+Currency codes

+State codes

 ## 3. Star and Snowflake Schema